-Although the Company has a broad array of network and information security measures in place, the information technology systems may be vulnerable to computer viruses or other malicious codes, security breaches and other disruptions from unauthorized uses or system failures, including Internet outages.
-While the Company has business continuity plans in place, if the systems are damaged or cease to function properly due to any number of causes, including catastrophic events, power outages, security breaches or other similar events or as a result of legacy systems, and if the business continuity plans do not effectively resolve such issues on a timely basis, the Company may suffer interruptions in its ability to manage or conduct business, which may adversely impact the Company's business.
-In addition, such incidents could result in unauthorized disclosure of material confidential information.
+Although the Company has a broad array of network and information security measures in place and provides employee awareness regarding phishing, malware and other cyber risks, the information technology systems, including those of our customers, vendors, suppliers and other third-party service providers with whom we have contracted, may be vulnerable to computer viruses or other malicious codes, security breaches, unauthorized access attempts, phishing attacks and other disruptions from employee error, unauthorized uses or system failures, including Internet outages.
+While the Company has business continuity plans in place, if the systems are damaged or cease to function properly due to any number of causes, including catastrophic events, power outages, security breaches, cyber-attacks or other similar events or as a result of legacy systems, and if the business continuity plans do not effectively resolve such issues on a timely basis, the Company may suffer interruptions in its ability to manage or conduct business, as well as reputational harm and litigation, which may adversely impact the Company's business.
+In addition, such incidents could result in unauthorized disclosure and misuse of material confidential information.
 The Company cannot guarantee that its security efforts will prevent attacks and resulting breaches or breakdowns of the Company's, or its third-party service providers', databases or systems.
-Cyber threats are constantly evolving and this increases the difficulty of detecting and successfully defending against them.
+Cyber threats are becoming more sophisticated and constantly evolving and this increases the difficulty of detecting and successfully defending against them.
 In addition, although the Company has policies and procedures in place governing the secure storage of personal information collected by the Company and its third-party service providers, as well as protection of company information and assets, data breaches or theft of such information assets may occur in the future.
-Furthermore, the Company sells its Burt's Bees natural personal care products, RenewLife digestive health products and other products directly to consumers online and through websites, mobile apps and connected devices, and the Company offers promotions, rebates, customer loyalty and other programs through which it may receive personal information, and it or its vendors could experience cyber-attacks, privacy breaches, data breaches or other incidents that may result in unauthorized disclosur
+Furthermore, the Company sells its Burt's Bees anatural personal care products, RenewLife digestive health products, Nutranext dietary supplements and other products directly to consumers online and through websites, mobile apps and connected devices, and the Company offers promotions, rebates, customer loyalty and other programs through which it may receive personal information, and it or its vendors could experience cyber-attacks, privacy breaches, data breaches or other incidents that may result in unauthorized disclosure and misuse of consumer, customer, employee, vendor or Company information.
+The Company is subject to laws of various countries where it operates or does business related to solicitation, collection, processing or use of consumer, customer, vendor or employee information or related data, including the European Union's General Data Protection Regulation, which recently went into effect.

-If the Company suffers a loss as a result of a breach or other breakdown in its technology, including cyber-attack, privacy breaches, data breaches or other incident involving the Company or any of the Company's vendors, that result in unauthorized disclosure or significant unavailability of business, financial, personal or stakeholder information, the Company's reputation, competitiveness and/or business may be harmed and the Company may be exposed to legal liability, which may adversely affect the Company's results of operations and/or financial condition.
+If the Company suffers a loss as a result of a breach or other breakdown in its technology, including cyber-attack, privacy breaches, data breaches or other incident involving the Company or any of the Company's vendors, that result in unauthorized disclosure or significant unavailability of business, financial, personal or stakeholder information, the Company's reputation, competitiveness and/or business may be harmed and the Company may be exposed to legal liability and be subject to government investigations, which may adversely affect the Company's results of operations and/or financial condition.
 In addition, if the Company's service providers, suppliers or customers experience a breach or unauthorized disclosure or system failure, their businesses could be disrupted or otherwise negatively affected, which may result in a disruption in the Company's supply chain or reduced customer orders or other business operations, which would adversely affect the Company.